 If they have capacity to consent, a person with dementia should be able to weigh up the pros and cons of the scheme.

 Alzheimer's Society wants businesses and organisations to help customers as individuals.
-We support more awareness and training of dementia and other complex conditions.
+We support more awareness and training about dementia and other complex conditions.

 What do we encourage businesses and organisations to do?